codeinthehole/til/posts/about-how-to-use-keywordprg-effectively.md

 If it's awkward to craft an appropriate `keywordprg` snippet, write a script that takes the keyword as the first argument and opens the relevant page.

-For example, you can use the MacOS dictionary app in text and markdown files:
+For example, you can use the MacOS dictionary app to look-up work definitions when working in text and markdown buffers:
 ```vim
 " ~/.vim/after/ftplugin/markdown.vim
 " ~/.vim/after/ftplugin/text.vim
 setlocal keywordprg=open-dict
 ```
-where `open-dict` is:
+where `open-dict` is on your `$PATH` and has contents:
 ```bash
 #!/usr/bin/env bash
 set -e